 Diedra breathed deeply, then asked, "What will I do when the baby comes?
 Should I start looking for my own cottage or room?
 You've been so nice to let me live here in your spare room, but I can't imagine that you would want to be awaken by a baby crying every night."

-Diedra reached up and captured Rebecka's fingers in her own, saying, "Thank you."
-She tried to think of something else, but failed, so she gently kissed Rebecka's fingers.
 Rebecka gasped with surprise at the long suppressed desire that raced through her body at the touch of Diedra's lips to her fingers.
-She hadn't reacted to any woman's touch like that since Sarah so many years gone by.
-It was as if her eyes were suddenly opened to Diedra's beauty.
+She hadn't reacted to any woman's touch like that since Sarah so many years gone by, and it was as if her eyes were suddenly opened to Diedra's beauty.
 She had noticed that Diedra was glowing with good health and with the beauty that many pregnant women exhibited, but she had somehow failed to notice the deep brown of Diedra's eyes, or the gold threads among the brown of her wavy hair.
 She brought Diedra's fingers to her own lips and slowly kissed each fingertip in turn, pulse racing, fire building in her belly.

 Diedra felt a shock race through her body as Rebecka kissed her fingers.
-So this was what the other women had whispered about!
+So this was what some of her Amazon sisters had whispered about!
 Throwing all caution aside, she stood up and pulled Rebecka from her chair, folding her in her arms, just enjoying the feeling of Rebecka's body against her own.
 Then, trembling with anticipation, she gently stole her first kiss, marveling at the softness of Rebecka's lips against her own, feeling her desire rise and threaten to overwhelm her.
 The kiss deepened and Rebecka's lips became demanding and possessive.
-They finally broke the kiss and stared into each other's eyes, seeing their desire mirrored there.
-As one, they went to Rebecka's room, falling into her bed, shedding clothes and exploring each other's bodies slowly, neither wanting to rush anything.
-Rebecka took charge, showing Diedra the fine art of making love with a woman as the night wore on, exploring with controlled intensity, finally bringing Diedra to her first climax in love.

-After that first night, Diedra moved her few clothes into Rebecka's room.
-She reveled in being in love, feeling Rebecka's arms around her at night, stealing glances during the day, and counting down the days until her child was born.
+After that first night, Diedra moved her few clothes into Rebecka's room and reveled in being in love, feeling Rebecka's arms around her at night, stealing glances during the day, and counting down the days until her child was born.
 For her part, Rebecka was starting to think of the baby as theirs, not just Diedra's.
 She had thought that her father and brothers had beaten her capacity to love out of her when they had beaten Sarah to death upon catching them together, but was pleasantly surprised by the depth of her feelings for Diedra.
 Rebecka also changed the way she treated Diedra, from an employer and good friend to a partner and a lover.
 She started letting Diedra make more of the decisions when they visited the farmers, showed her how to keep the accounts, and told her more of her business secrets for success.

 Finally, the baby came.
 Diedra's water broke abruptly during a very busy day at the store.
 Rebecka quickly shooed everyone out, then hustled Diedra back into her old room, making her as comfortable as possible.
 The baby was born several hours later, a very easy birth.
 Rebecka gently cleaned off the baby, cut the cord, then grinned as she handed Diedra their daughter.
 "My love, we have a girl," she announced as she watched Diedra reverently kiss the girl's forehead.